eos-amsterdam-rnd/design_proposals/NFC_cards_for_blockchain_use.md

 Like in the above use case, the encryption key is a combination of UID and user PIN.

-Unce the user authenticates, the terminal adds a record to the card containing its digital signature of the event.
+Once the user authenticates, the terminal adds a record to the card containing its digital signature of the event.

 The next terminal in the sequence verifies the previous terminal's